jahanara20/MyGitDemo/README.md

 # MyGitDemo
-my git demo first repository
+This is my git demo first repository
+Author:-- Jahanara